 Nivolumab with or without Ipilimumab after Initial Nivolumab Treatment in Treating Patients with Kidney Cancer That Is Advanced, Metastatic, or Cannot Be Removed by Surgery

 This randomized phase II trial studies how well nivolumab with or without ipilimumab after initial nivolumab treatment works in treating patients with kidney cancer that has spread to other places in the body and usually cannot be cured or controlled with treatment, or that cannot be removed by surgery.
-Monoclonal antibodies, such as nivolumab and ipilimumab, may interfere with the ability of tumor cells to grow and spread.
+Immunotherapy with monoclonal antibodies, such as nivolumab and ipilimumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Giving ipilimumab in addition to nivolumab may work better in treating patients without a disease response after initial treatment with nivolumab only.

 - Eastern Cooperative Oncology Group (ECOG) performance status of =< 2 within 28 days prior to registration

 - Unresectable advanced or metastatic RCC to include both clear cell and non-clear histologies * Patients who have suspected metastatic RCC, which has not yet been pathologically proven, may be enrolled if they plan to undergo a cytoreductive nephrectomy, metastectomy, or biopsy; fresh tissue from one of these procedures can be used for the clinical trial requirements as well as serve as pathologic confirmation of RCC; the pathologic confirmation must be documented prior to course 1 day 1 (C1D1) * Single cell sequencing cohort only: histology must have predominant clear cell component